-Bring everything you would need for your emergency kit at home, plus a few things to make yourself comfortable: pillows, blankets or air mattresses; folding or lawn chairs; extra clothing, shoes and glasses; toothpaste, deodorant and other hygiene supplies; important papers, identification and family keepsakes; extra medication; and toys or games to keep the kids — and yourselves — sane.
+Bring everything you would need for your emergency kit at home, plus a few things to make yourself comfortable: pillows, blankets or air mattresses; folding or lawn chairs; extra clothing, shoes and glasses; toothpaste, deodorant and other hygiene supplies; important papers, identification and family keepsakes; extra medication; and books, toys or games to keep the kids — and yourselves — sane.

-And if you have any furry family members, don’t forget your pet emergency kit.
+If you have any furry family members, don’t forget your pet emergency kit.

-Also, your insurance policy will be your golden ticket after the storm, so don’t forget that either.
+Also, your homeowners insurance policy will be your golden ticket after the storm, so don’t forget that either.

 2. Reconnect With Friends and Relatives

 Who says a natural disaster can’t be a good time to catch up with old friends?

 Forget about paying inflated hotel room costs — let alone finding availability — and reach out to friends and family to see if they have an extra room or couch where you could crash.

 “All you have to do is go tens of miles, not hundreds of miles,” McCrane said.

 After social distancing all these months during the pandemic, it may feel awkward to ask to bunk with friends in close quarters.
 Recognize that some people may not be comfortable welcoming house guests — even guests in a storm’s path.
 And your own concerns about the virus might make you hesitant to move into someone else’s house, even temporarily.